Completely - Bash Completions Generator

 - --branch

-Each pattern in this configuration file will be checked against the user's input, and if the input starts with a matching pattern, the list that follows it will be suggested as completions.
+Each pattern in this configuration file will be checked against the user's input, and if the input matches the pattern, the list that follows it will be suggested as completions.

-Note that the suggested completions will not show flags (string that start with
+Note that the suggested completions will not show flags (strings that start with

 a hyphen -